Continued fractions and orderings on the Markov numbers: Introduction

 The paper is organized as follows.
-We start by reviewing basic properties of continued fractions in Section \ref{sect introcf} and prove our new results on continued fractions in Section \ref{sect continued frac}.
-In Section \ref{sect conjectures}, we first review the construction of Markov snake graphs and their continued fractions and then apply the results from Section \ref{sect continued frac} to prove our main theorem.
+We start by reviewing basic properties of continued fractions in Section \ref{sect introcf} and prove our new result on continued fractions in Section \ref{sect continued frac}.
+In Section \ref{sect Markov}, we discuss the connection between Christoffel words and Markov numbers through the lense of cluster algebras which allows us to visualize continuant polynomials as snake graphs.
+Section \ref{sect conjectures} is devoted to the proof our main theorem.